Local Hamiltonian Problem with succinct ground state is MA-Complete: Introduction

 It is essential to note that the definition of succinct states is more general than MPS, Fermionic Gaussian states, and similar representations.
-For instance, the concept of a normalized state $\ket{\phi}$ being succinct does not necessarily imply efficient sample access to $\ket{\phi}$, i.e. the ability to efficiently generate sample $x$ with probability $|\langle x|\phi\rangle|^2$.
+For instance, the concept of a normalized state $\ket{\phi}$ being succinct does not necessarily imply efficient sample access to $\ket{\phi}$, that is, the ability to efficiently generate sample $x$ with probability $|\langle x|\phi\rangle|^2$.
 This kind of sample access is a crucial element in many dequantization algorithms~\cite{ten1995proof,bravyi2022rapidly}, thus those dequantization algorithms do not apply to our setting.
 Besides, the Hamiltonian $H$ we consider is general and may not be stoquastic, where stoquastic Hamiltonian~\cite{bravyi2006complexity} is known to be sign-free and general Hamiltonians suffer from the sign problem~\cite{hangleiter2020easing}.
-Due to those difficulties, for a general succinct state $\ket{\phi}$, it is highly non-trivial to classically certify the energy, i.e. $\langle \phi|H|\phi\rangle$.
-However, our main result, i.e. Theorem \ref{thm:intro}, demonstrates that we can still efficiently dequantize the quantum verifier in LHP.
-More connections between Theorem \ref{thm:intro}, dequantization algorithms and stoquastic Hamiltonian are put into Sec.~\ref{sec:RW}. \begin{theorem}[Main theorem] LHP with succinct ground state is $\MA$-$\Complete$. \end{theorem}
+Due to those difficulties, for a general succinct state $\ket{\phi}$, it is highly non-trivial to classically certify the energy, that is, $\langle \phi|H|\phi\rangle$.
+However, our main result, Theorem \ref{thm:intro}, demonstrates that we can still efficiently dequantize the quantum verifier in LHP.
+More connections between Theorem \ref{thm:intro}, dequantization algorithms and stoquastic Hamiltonians are put into Section \ref{sec:RW}. \begin{theorem}[Main theorem] LHP with succinct ground state is $\MA$-$\Complete$. \end{theorem}